 The 12, 24, 36, and 48 packs all come in an attractive case with extruded channels that each pencil can “pop” into.
 The pencil itself has no wood outside so there is no conventional marking you would see like on other pencils.
 Some people might find the lack of a wood outside odd but to each their own.
 Also, the pencils will vary in length, straightness, and even in width in some cases.
 It almost looks like whoever was packaging these pencils was cutting the cores out by hand, hence the variation.

 Cost – 3.5/5

 Prices are in the mid range.
 This is noticeably more expensive than most other Prismacolor offerings (outside of their highest end sets) but you are also getting a lot more of the colored wax core with these than you would with a normal Prismacolor offering.
 This means you can put down a lot more color from a single stick so the extra cost is understandable.
 Of course, you are also giving up the wood outer and a bit of the comfort associated with that.
 These are really designed as a support set as well so those on a tight budget should probably spend their money on a “normal” set before splurging on these.

 Overall Ranking – 4/5

 The Prismacolor Art Stix are a unique approach that definitely has its merits, depending on the application.
-Would definitely be best as a compliment set for someone who already has an established set, as certain things such fine details are quite difficult with these.
+Would definitely be best as a complement set for someone who already has an established set, as certain things such fine details are quite difficult with these.
 However you are getting a stick full of the fantastic Prismacolor Soft Core Pencil’s core which has been shown to produce excellent colors, so for that, the slight upcharge is acceptable.
 We encourage experimenting with these in tangent with another one of your favorite sets to realize some fantastic results.